Policies & Procedures

 Students who fail to meet the payment schedule will be dropped from the class.
 Students must come to the Continuing & Professional Studies office to set up a contract.
 Call 732-224-2302 with questions.

 The College reserves the right to cancel a course if enrollment minimums are not met.
-We will contact you via mail, if time allows, or call you by phone if your course is cancelled by the College.
+We will contact you via email if your course is cancelled by the College.

-Refund Policy for Fall 2017 for Center for Career Development Courses and Programs
+Refund Policy for Center for Career Development Courses and Programs

 A $25 processing fee will be deducted from all full refunds.
-Refunds are issued by check.
-Allow 2-4 weeks for processing.
 The following time periods for refunds of the program fee apply: